Azure-Samples/media-services-v3-dotnet/LiveIngest/LiveEventWithDVR/README.md

 - Update appsettings.json with your Event Hub and Storage information
   StorageAccountName: The name of your storage account.\
   StorageAccountKey: The access key for your storage account.
 In Azure portal "All resources", search your storage account, then click "Access keys", copy key1.\
   StorageContainerName: The name of your container.
-Click Blobs in your storage account, find you container and copy the name.\
+Click Blobs in your storage account, find your container and copy the name.\
-  EventHubConnectionString: The Event Hub connection string. search your namespace you just created. &lt;your namespace&gt; -&gt; Shared access policies -&gt; RootManageSharedAccessKey -&gt; Connection string-primary key.\
+  EventHubConnectionString: The Event Hub connection string.
+Search for the namespace you just created. &lt;your namespace&gt; -&gt; Shared access policies -&gt; RootManageSharedAccessKey -&gt; Connection string-primary key.\
   EventHubName: The Event Hub name.  &lt;your namespace&gt; -&gt; Event Hubs.

   ## Key concepts